wp-plugins/lava-real-estate-manager/readme.txt

 Report bugs, suggest ideas, and participate in development at wp.lava.code@gmail.com .

+== Screenshots ==
+1. ** Setting page ** - Lava real estate manager plugin setting page.
+2. ** Back-end form ** - You can manager (add/edit/delete) property information.
+3. ** Front-end form ** - Your user can add properties on front-end

 == Languages ==

-It is currently (v0.1.0) available only English version. we are happy to have volunteer to assist to translate in your own languages.
+It is currently (v0.1) available only English version. we are happy to have volunteer to assist to translate in your own languages.
 Please email us at wp.lava.code@gmail.com , if you are interested.
 Thank you in advance.

 == Upgrade Notice ==

+= 0.1.1 =
+*Release Date - 02.
+July, 2015*

 = 0.1.0 =
 *Release Date - 30th Jun, 2015*

-* Initial release

 == Changelog ==

+= 0.1.1 =
+*Release Date - 02.
+July, 2015*

+* Added : Removed Map page setting (Settings > Page Settings > Map Page) and added a Map Page Template (Map Template).
+It's better to create unlimited map pages.
+* Improved : Single Property > StreetView > Added a notice if the location is not supported by google map API.
+* Fixed : Single Property > Load detail images and description (custom template page) on your own theme
+* Added : Plugin icon, banner and screen shots on wordpress site.

 = 0.1.0 =
 *Release Date - 30th Jun, 2015*